 Cutworms – Control weeds.
 Cardboard collars around each plant give good protection.

 Cabbageworms – Hand-pick and destroy.
 Row covers may be useful on small plantings to help protect plants from early damage.
-Put in place at planting and remove before temperatures get too hot in midsummer.

 Clubroot: If soil is infested, add lime to raise pH of soil to 7.2.
 Locate plants in a part of the garden different from previous year’s location.
 If that is not possible, remove infested soil and replace with fresh soil.
 Start seeds in sterile potting mix or fresh ground.
 Remove and discard or destroy infested plants along with the surrounding soil and soil clinging to roots.

 Companion Planting: All Brassicas benefit from chamomile, dill, mint, rosemary, and sage.
 Avoid planting near eggplants, peppers, potatoes, or tomatoes.